KyujuuAlpha/aprctsrpg/README.md

 Classes:

-• Backpack (Five Slots not including weapon)

-• Building (Where you start)
+• Building (Where you start) R

-• Character (contains health, weapon selection)
+• Character (contains health, weapon selection) A

 • Creature (types of Zombies?)
+A

-• Dock (Location)
+• Dock (Location) R

-• Event

-• Game
+• Game R/T

-• Gold/currency

-• Items
+• Items A

-• Factions(Interface for missions)
+• Factions(Interface for missions) R

-• Food (Health)
+• Food (Health) R

-• Random (Having to do with random gold drop, weapon drop, exp, etc.)
+• Random (Having to do with random gold drop, weapon drop, exp, etc.) A

 • Score (TBD)

-• Shop (Upgrade Weapons and Buy Food)
+• Shop (Upgrade Weapons and Buy Food) R

+• UI T